-Both acknowledged it was difficult, but they differed on how possible it was to not have money and still eat healthy.
+Both acknowledged it was difficult, but they differed on how possible it was to not have money and still eat healthily.

-Then today, I came up upon this article saying that healthy food is a privilege of the rich. it’s not what GED students as myself what to hear!
-I saved some money because I followed free online classes that were very for my GED prep, but I am far from being rich!
+Then today, I came up with this article saying that healthy food is a privilege of the rich. it’s not what GED students as myself want to hear!
+I saved some money because together with my friend Michael we followed online GED classes (that I highly recommend), but I am far from being rich!

 And it made me think of their discussion all over again.
-Are those who have a lower socio-economic level destined to not be able access healthy nutrition?
+Are those who have a lower socioeconomic level destined to not be able to access healthy nutrition?

 But that is what I can afford.